 (Alaska Statutes § 18.65.705.)

 If you meet the requirements above, the Alaska Department of Public Safety must issue you a handgun permit.
-You need to apply in person at an Alaska State Troopers’ office.
-You must provide:
+You need to apply in person at an Alaska State Troopers’ office and meet the qualifications as described above.
+You cannot be suffering from a physical infirmity that prevents the safe handling of a firearm.
+You must also provide:

 The application fee is not refundable.
 Your license is good until your birthday in the fifth year after it is issued, after which time it must be renewed.